GraemeMalcolm/data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 *Synapse Studio* is a web-based portal in which you can manage and work with the resources in your Azure Synapse Analytics workspace.

 1. When the setup script has finished running, in the Azure portal, go to the **dp000-*xxxxxxx*** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, an Apache Spark pool, a Data Explorer pool, and a Dedicated SQL pool.
-2. Select your Synapse workspace, and in its **Overview** page, in **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab.
+2. Select your Synapse workspace, and in its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.
 3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks, as shown here:

     ![Image showing the expanded Synapse Studio menu to manage resources and perform data analytics tasks](./images/synapse-studio.png)